couchbase/cbft/DESIGN.md

 ns-server also has feature where node names might also be manually assigned.

+Please see the IPADDR design proposal above.

-## BUCKETD - Bucket Deletion Cascades to Full-Text Indexes.
+## R-BUCKETD - Bucket Deletion Cascades to Full-Text Indexes.

 If a bucket is deleted, any full-text indexes based on that bucket should be also automatically deleted.